 No doubt at Pentecost having 3000 people saved was impressive.
 Often a big day will attract the attention of many people who would normally totally ignore your church.
 It says to the community, something is alive over there.
 It arouses curiosity.

 Celebrating big days gives you names of people who are willing to have a conversation about spiritual things, as indicated by their attendance.
 It gives you names to add to your email or mailing list and it helps you to know for whom to be praying.

 4. Big days enlarge the vision of your members.

 What we try to do is give people a vision on Easter Sunday of what the church could be and then operate on that vision for the rest of the year and make that a goal.
 When I first started Saddleback we were running 25 in the home bible study at the maximum point and then we had 205 on Easter Sunday.
 Always after Easter you’ll go back down in attendance.
 But we averaged 120 for the rest of that month.
 So we had 25, then 205, and then 120, which means we automatically picked up 100 people in one month as a result of a big day.
 I can consider that to be worthwhile.

 You’re not going to keep everybody from a big day.
 Don’t worry about it!
 The growth of Saddleback looks like this: up, then down a little, up, then down a little, up, then down a little… You build in a pyramiding fashion so you never go all the way back down.
 Don’t worry about that!
-Usually after Easter you will have a drop off every week for three weeks.
-You’ll have less the week after Easter, then the week after that a little bit less and so on.
+Usually, after Easter, you will have a drop in attendance every week for three weeks.
+You’ll have less the week after Easter, then the week after that a little bit less, and so on.
 But it will stabilize and then you get the core of people who stick with you, particularly if you plan a series of messages to start on a big day.
 Then you keep them coming back.